mcastrigno/paylocity/README.md

 ### Other Classes
 #### Person.java
 Person objects have names which are used to determine if a discount is applied.
-They also have a "type" of being a employee or dependent.
+They also have a "type" of being an employee or dependent.
 This class could be extended to provide any number of attributes.
 Employee pay was put in here as an example.

 #### EmployeeRecord.java
-The employee record has the Person that is the employee as well as a list of dependent persons.
+The employee record has the Person that is the employee as well as a list of dependent Persons.

-#### Company.java
+#### SingleCompany.java
-The company class is provided as hook to expand the program to support multiple companies or departments.
-It has no constructor as there are not multiple companies in this current implementation.
-Static values are used for variables that would be company specific, such as benefit costs and pay period.
+This singleton object class is used to hold company specific values.
+In this problem there is only one company but using this class allow for the program to be easily modified to handle multiple companies.
+It would provide instance variables that would be company specific, such as benefit costs and pay period.

 #### Commands.java
 This class contains the logic to execute the various commands.